-Key works within this show include Glackens’ charming portrayal of women approaching the placid sea in his post-Impressionist masterpiece Cape Cod Pier (1908), along with his painting of New York’s maritime industrial progress, Tugboat and Lighter (1904-1905).
-Also included are his humorous series of crowded beaches that reflect the growing allure of the seaside as an escape from the urban density of the industrial age.
-This exhibition will premier a selection of the Sansom Foundation’s donation of hundreds of archival materials to the Museum.
-This archive includes never-before seen family photographs, along with en plein air sketches which were later used as reference images to compose the artist’s virtuosic paintings.
-These ephemeral records provide us with insight into Glackens’ surroundings and frame of mind at the time he created these artworks.
+This exhibition will showcase a selection of the Sansom Foundation’s major donation of hundreds of archival materials to the Museum.
+This archive includes never-before seen family photographs, along with en plein air sketches which the artist used as reference images to compose his paintings.
+These ephemeral records provide viewerswith insight into Glackens’ surroundings and frame of mind as he captured the rapidly changing world around him..

 William Glackens (b.
 1870, Philadelphia, PA; d.
 1938, Westport, CT) was an original member of the turn-of-the-century artists’ group, The Ashcan School, alongside contemporaries including Robert Henri (1965-1929), George Luks (1866-1933), Everett Shinn (1976-1953) and John Sloan (1871-1951).
 Born in Philadelphia, Glackens attended Central High School along with Sloan and the collector Albert C. Barnes.
 In 1891 he began a career as an artist-reporter for various Philadelphia newspapers and in the evenings, attended classes at the Pennsylvania Academy of the Fine Arts.
 In 1898 he accompanied the U.S. Army to Cuba to record the Spanish-American War for McClure’s magazine.
 In 1904, he would give up illustration in order to fully devote himself to painting.
 Glackens lived for some time in France, where he became influenced by the work of Impressionist artists such as Renoir, Matisse and Cézanne.
 Nevertheless, he continued his involvement in the New York art world and his friendship with other artists associated with The Ashcan School until his death in 1938.